Topological and Temporal Stability Analysis of the Lightning Network: Results

 \subsubsection{Emergent patterns}

 This analysis provides a more detailed understanding of how the network patterns evolve over time.
-While it was previously shown that the network is growing in size, it is not becoming more cohesive.
-In fact, metrics such as the \textit{resource allocation index} and the \textit{Jaccard coefficient} suggest that new connections are more likely to be cross-cutting or bridging previously isolated regions, rather than reinforcing existing clusters (see \textit{Figure~\ref{fig08}}).
+While it was previously shown that the network is growing in size, it is seemingly not becoming more cohesive.
+In fact, metrics such as the \textit{resource allocation index} and the \textit{Jaccard coefficient} suggest that new connections are more likely to be cross-cutting or bridging previously isolated regions, rather than reinforcing existing clusters (see \textit{Figure~\ref{fig05}}).

-The observed decline in both the resource allocation index and the Jaccard coefficient, combined with an increase in the number of detected communities (as estimated using the fast label propagation algorithm\cite{Traag2023} and the asynchronous label propagation algorithm\cite{PhysRevE}), points to a network that is becoming increasingly fragmented and structurally dispersed, see \textit{Figure~\ref{fig08}}.
-A lower resource allocation index indicates that nodes are sharing fewer common neighbors, which reduces the potential for efficient information or resource flow based on local network structure.
-Similarly, the declining Jaccard coefficient reflects a decrease in neighborhood overlap between connected nodes, suggesting that ties are becoming less cohesive and more diverse.
+The observed decline in both the resource allocation index and the Jaccard coefficient, combined with an increase in the number of detected communities (as estimated using the fast label propagation (FLP\citep{Traag2023}) and the greedy modularity (GM\citep{ClausetNewmanMoore2004}) algorithms), points to a network that is becoming increasingly fragmented, see \textit{Figure~\ref{fig09}}.
+Notably, all community measures are highly correlated across graph representations ($>$ 0.9).

+A comparably lower resource allocation index indicates that nodes are sharing fewer common neighbours, which reduces the potential for efficient information or resource flow based on local network structures.
+Similarly, the declining Jaccard coefficient reflects a decrease in neighbourhood overlap between connected nodes, suggesting that ties are becoming less cohesive and more diverse.
 Meanwhile, the growing number of communities implies that the network is splitting into a larger number of smaller, tightly-knit groups that are internally cohesive but more isolated from one another.

-Together, these trends indicate a loss of global integration and weakening overall cohesion, as the network shifts from a more interconnected structure to one characterized by fragmented clusters with limited overlap and shared connectivity.
+Together, these trends indicate decreasing structural cohesion and increasing modular organization of the observable topology.
+The simultaneous decline in neighbourhood overlap and increase in the number of detected communities is consistent with progressively stronger community structure.
+However, because community-detection algorithms are known to exhibit scale-dependent behaviour as network size increases\citep{Leskovec2010}, these findings should be interpreted as evidence of increasing modularization rather than definitive proof of topological fragmentation.
+Confirming whether the observed increase exceeds that expected from network growth alone would require comparisons against appropriate degree-preserving null models, which we leave for future work.

-To assess whether this structural fragmentation affects the network's stability and routing behavior, we next turn to a detailed analysis of topological persistence and payment hop distribution over time.
+To assess whether this increasing modular organization affects the network's transactional stability and established routing behaviour, we next turn to a detailed analysis of temporal–topological and operational stability.